HoaxParagon/sega-genesis-wireless/README.md

 is wireless, uses RF24L01
 will be using a joystick for the left side D-pad
 no plans right now to implement XYZ buttons
+pressing all three buttons, ABC, together will reset/calibrate joystick

 should work now, it's so far untested.
 I'm waiting to be able to modify a geniune controller due to the connectors.